-Mochudi is home to the Bakgatla, a subgroup of ethnic Batswana (as opposed to the generic use of the term to mean anyone from Botswana).
+Mochudi is home to the Bakgatla, a subgroup of ethnic Batswana.
+Ethnic Batswana as opposed to the generic use of the term to mean anyone from Botswana, that is.

-The Phuthadikobo Museum, located on this same hill in a building that once housed the first school in Botswana to offer secondary education, is a museum dedicated to the history and culture of the Bakgatla.
+The museum sits in a structure that used to be the first school in Botswana to offer secondary education.
+It documents the history and culture of the Bakgatla.

-The museum is well stocked and I was very impressed that it was manned by young modern Bakgatla women, some of whom were training to become museum docents in order to preserve their dying culture.
+I was particularly happy to see that the staff of the museum were modern young Bakgatla women.
+Some of these women, they tell me, were training to become museum docents in order to preserve their dying culture.

 Just as I like to eat like the locals whenever I travel, I like to drink like them too.